robertlai/LittleBot/README.md

 ## Usage

-Copy default.conf to little.conf, and fill out the relevant fields (email, password, etc.)
+Copy config.sample to config.conf, and enter the relevant information (email, password, your discord user ID).

 `npm start`